LoomaDesign

 A Practical Fix Workflow

-Start with the best available original.
-Do not enhance a compressed thumbnail if a source file exists.
+Start with the highest-quality available original.
+Skip compressed thumbnails when a source file exists.

 Create a duplicate.
 Keep the original file untouched so the team can compare changes.